-- (a) the chairperson - (b) the deputy chairperson, who must have knowledge of, and experience in, commerce, economics, finance or management - (c) two or three directors representing employers in the contract cleaning industry - (d) two or three directors representing workers who perform contract cleaning work.
+- a) the chairperson - b) the deputy chairperson, who must have knowledge of, and experience in, commerce, economics, finance or management - c) two or three directors representing employers in the contract cleaning industry d) two or three directors representing workers who perform contract cleaning work.

-The current term of the Board commenced on 1 July 2011 and expires on 30 June 2014.
+The current term of the Board commenced on 1 July 2011 and expired on 30 June 2014.
 Directors are eligible for reappointment on completion of their terms.

-The Board currently comprises the following directors:
+The Board comprised the following directors:

-Chairperson: Judith Bertram Deputy Chairperson: Paul Byrne
+Chairperson: Judith Bertram

+Deputy Chairperson: Paul Byrne

-Employer Representatives: Peter Nipper (BSCAA), Kim Puxty (BSCAA)
+Employer Representatives: Peter Nipper (BSCAA) (resigned 1 August 2014)

+Kim Puxty (BSCAA)

+Ken Holder (BSCAA) (appointed 6 February 2014)

-Worker Representatives: Jane Cartwright (United Voice), Damien Davie (United Voice)
+Worker Representatives: Jane Cartwright (United Voice)

+Damien Davie (United Voice)